Arksine/moonraker/docs/web_api.md

 - config_examples (read-only)

-Write operations (upload, delete, make directory, remove directory) are only available on the gcodes and config roots.
-Note that the config root is only available if user has specified a folder in which "included" config files reside.
-If the user is not using "include" functionality, or if they have not specified the folder in moonraker's configuration, then the "config" root will not exist.
-Also note that while `printer.cfg` is part of the "config" root for the purposes of uploading, it should not reside in the same folder as included files, thus it will not show up for file list or directory queries.
+Write operations (upload, delete, make directory, remove directory) are only available on the `gcodes` and config roots.
+Note that the `config` root is only available if the "config_path" option has been set in Moonraker's configuration.

 ### List Available Files
 Walks through a directory and fetches all files.
 All file names include a